stefanrueger/urboot/docs/makeoptions.md

    This option is valid for parts that do not have a `UPDI` interface.
 It determines whether or not a vector bootloader is generated.
 The default for this option is `VBL=0` for devices that have hardware boot section support.
+As planned, from urboot v8.0 VBL=2 or VBL=3 are no longer available.

    `VBL=1` creates a vector bootloader: The AVR interrupt vector table consists of 4-byte `jmp` instructions or 2-byte `rjmp` instructions (if the MCU has no more than 8 kB flash it is always a `rjmp`).
 The reset vector is the first in the table, and contains a jump instruction to the start of the application.
-A vector bootloader (`VBL=1`, `2`, or `3`) is a hook between the reset vector and the application, where the reset vector has been made to point to the bootloader, and the bootloader - once finished - jumps to a dedicated but otherwise unused interrupt vector that has been made to point to the application.
+A vector bootloader is a hook between the reset vector and the application, where the reset vector has been made to point to the bootloader, and the bootloader
+   - once finished - jumps to a dedicated but otherwise unused interrupt vector that has been made to point to the application.
 This trick provides a bootloader for boards or MCUs without boot section support (think Trinket, Digispark, ATmega48, ...).
 On MCUs with boot section support one can utilise a vector bootloader, too, by changing the fuses to jump to `0x0000` on external reset.
-This way the boot section can start at any multiple of `SPM_PAGESIZE` in high flash space, which can considerably reduce the space taken by the bootloader.
+This way the boot section can start at any multiple of `SPM_PAGESIZE` in high flash space, which can reduce the space taken by the bootloader.
 For example, an ATmega328P system can then use 384 bytes (3 pages) rather than the otherwise minimum 512 bytes boot section.
 Likewise, those MCUs with 1 kB minimum boot size (ATmega1284P, eg) might save considerably more space that would otherwise needlessly be used for the bootloader.

    By default, a vector bootloader loses one interrupt vector that no program ever can use on that device.
 Urboot chooses a "rare" vector of the target MCU to store a jump instruction to the